 Seen above is Lamia, the Serpent Woman by Anna Lea Merritt.
 Be wary of her beauty, for she means to consume you.

-The poem by Keats is one of my favorite works.
-The poet employs such vivid imagery.
+It’s no wonder that Keats’ poem fascinated Pre-Raphaelite artists –the poet employs such vivid imagery.
 His description of Lamia’s transformation is powerful and evocative.
 (You can read the complete poem here)

 Keats writes of Lamia in vivid colorful imagery.